philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Fix time of day and stop switching to clear arrivals

 * Add graph component timeline
 * Place icons in correct location by time
 * Add labels for timeline
 * Add transparency arrows to timeline

+* Clear arrivals on am/pm switching
+* Clear arrivals on stop id change
+* Use ComponentWillUpdate to check for stop changes and request network data

 * Add screenshot to readme
 * Fix search overlay position and size
 * Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long
+* Look up and store stop name and direction from static data, add to state

 * Filter out arrivals far in the future with no eta
 * Reset is pm when inactive for some period (1 hr)